Nsustain/nsustain.com/README.md

 will be used inside your server.
 We recommend you to set every password with lengthy, non-dictionary words.
 If you can use a password manager and completely randomize the passwords, that'd be even better.
-Never run your server without first changing the admin password,
+Never run your production server without first changing the admin password,
 MariaDB root password, and database password.